-As Luke tells the story of Jesus' earthly ministry (the Gospel of Luke) and the story of Jesus' heavenly ministry (the Book of Acts), he comes back to this question again and again, "What must we [I] do?"
+As Luke tells the story of Jesus' earthly ministry in the Gospel of Luke and the story of Jesus' heavenly ministry through the Holy Spirit in the Book of Acts, he comes back to this question again and again, "What should we [I] do?"
 This is THE question Luke wants all of us to ask.
 Luke is looking for more than just, "What must I believe?"
-God uses Luke to speak to our times when goodness and godliness are associated only with what we feel or what we think.
+God uses Luke to speak to our times when goodness and godliness are sometimes associated with only what we feel or what we think.
+Change has to change more than just what goes on in the gray matter between our ears.
 Yes, God wants our hearts, minds, and souls to be thoroughly convicted and passionate.
 Yes, without faith and love, all action is hollow and vain.
-But, the Bible makes clear that faith is not genuine if all it does is change what we think between our ears.
+But, the Bible makes clear that faith is not genuine if all it does is change what we think.
 Real faith leads us to action.
-Faith is always displayed in action based upon trust—it is never just mere wistful thinking or good intentions.
+Faith is always displayed in action based upon trust — it is never just mere wistful thinking or good intentions.
 When Jesus enters our world, he changes it.
 When Jesus enters our lives, he changes them.
 So the question of each day, the ultimate question of faith, is this: "What, Lord, should I do?"
-So why not begin each day by asking Jesus that question?
+Why not begin each day by asking Jesus that question?

-O God, guide my steps and lead my heart and form my character.
+O God, guide my steps, lead my heart, and form my character.
 I want my faith to be more than mental.
 I want my love for you to be displayed in what I do and how I do it.
-In Jesus' name I pray.
+In Jesus' name, I pray.
 Amen.

 Related Scripture Readings

 - Luke 10:25

 What Jesus Did! is a series of one-year devotional guides through each gospel, using one short scripture passage each day and following the Gospel in sequential order.
 Each devotional consists of a scripture passage and a reflection and a prayer which open up the day's scripture and show how it challenges you to live for Jesus.